raspberrypilearning/sensehat-scratch-mp3-player/en/step_6.md

 ```
 --- /hint --- --- /hints ---

 That's it, your MP3 player is complete.
-Click on the green flag and then have a go at changing your tracks using the SenseHat joystick.
+Click on the green flag and then have a go at changing your tracks using the SenseHAT joystick.